Negation

 Complementary Literals

-P and -P are complements.
+P and (not P) are complements.
 They interact in specific ways:

 Conflict